ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

        * If you want to reuse the existing public and private VLANs when they are available, click **Select existing VLANs** and specify the VLANs and the subnets.
        * Optionally click **Portable subnets settings**.
 Then, select the portable subnet for each purpose and click **Save**.
     8. Optionally select the **Include a separate, additional workload cluster** checkbox, then specify the settings if you want to include an additional workload cluster with your instance.
        If the consolidated or management cluster and the workload clusters are in the same location, you cannot use existing VLANs.
 Instead, the workload clusters reuse the VLANs from the management cluster.
-       {:note}
+       {: note}

-11. (NSX-V only) Complete the bare metal server and storage settings.
+10. (NSX-V only) Complete the bare metal server and storage settings.
     1. Complete the bare metal server settings.
        1. Select the {{site.data.keyword.cloud_notm}} data center to host the instance or cluster.
        2. Select the bare metal server CPU generation.